CodeURJC-DAW-2024-25/webapp04/README.md

    ./create_image.sh
    ```

-To access the Docker image for Events Crafters, visit the following URL: https://hub.docker.com/?????.
+To access the Docker image for ByteMarket, visit the following URL: https://hub.docker.com/?????.
 This image contains the latest stable version of ByteMarket application, ready for deployment in a Docker environment.

 ### 🖥️ Documentation for deploying on the virtual machine